 tcpdump is one of the most popular tools for observing and analyzing network packets, and this tool runs on Unix/Linux machines.
 Here, we are using a Windows version called windump.
 Both versions have an underlying API library called pcap (libpcap in Linux, and winpcap in Windows).
 Often people say tcpdump to refer both versions.
 Both tcpdump and windump are non-GUI, meaning that you use these tools from a command line.
 We will discuss this further in Section VI.
 While some little differences may exist, you do not need to worry about the details.
-What you need to be aware of is that once you've acquired either of them, you can start capturing packets!
+What you need to be aware of is that once you've acquired either of them, you can start capturing packets.

-Some of our CS Lab machines now run Windows 7 while some other still run Windows Vista, and we have installed winpcap on all of them.
-This means that once you are enrolled in CS314, you should be able to run this tool.
-We do not have the Linux version and thus you are limited to capture packets under Windows only!
-You can of course, install Linux versions on your own machine.
+We have installed winpcap on all our CS Lab Windows machines.
+This means that once you are enrolled in COMPSCI 314, you should be able to run this tool.
+We do not have the Linux version, so you can only capture packets under Windows.
+You can of course install Linux versions on your own machine.
 Below are the links that you can download them from.
 Also, explore the websites as you will find many useful features and hints, for example, FAQ sections.